 We shall be running a 2018 Spring Course for new beekeepers.
 If you’re interested please contact Sally Leslie on Sallyfrances86@hotmail.com or 01305 823043.

-There is to be an Introduction to Beekeeping session on Saturday 16th September.
-This will be about starting beekeeping, the equipment necessary, information o our Beginners’ Course and, hopefully, will include a practical apiary session (this will be weather permitting).
-Contact Sally (details above) for further information if you’re interested.
+There was an Introduction to Beekeeping session on Saturday 16th September.
+This was about starting beekeeping, the equipment necessary, information on our Beginners’ Course and included a practical apiary session.
+Contact Sally (details above) for further information if you’re interested in a future course.

 Mervyn Bown 01305 786090 – firstname.lastname@example.org